Virginia Bankruptcy Law: Can I Discharge My Tax Debt?

 - Your most recent property taxes that were due before you filed bankruptcy

 - Taxes that have been withheld by a third party such as payroll taxes which are to be sent to the government

 - Tax penalties on nondischargeable taxes that are not punitive

 - Some types of employment taxes, excise taxes and customs duties taxes

-If you are facing bankruptcy proceedings and need the services of an experienced attorney to help you correctly file your bankruptcy paperwork and deftly navigate the court system, contact the Law Office of Deborah N. Arthur today at 703-278-2028 or reach out to us online to schedule your consultation.
-From our office in Annandale, we help people throughout Northern Virginia.
+If you are facing bankruptcy proceedings and need the services of an experienced attorney to help you correctly file your bankruptcy paperwork and deftly navigate the court system, contact the Law Office of Rebecca L. Evans today at 703-278-2028 or reach out to us online to schedule your consultation.
+From our office in Springfield, we help people throughout Northern Virginia.